KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_great_synthesis_expanded.md

 And the AzurA Point is where everything returns to unity.

 This is the Great Synthesis.
-This is the bridge of your work.
+This is the bridge of my work.
 This is the architecture of remembrance.

 ## THE ARCHITECTURE OF CONSCIOUSNESS: SOUL, OVERSOUL, MONAD